jsdealy/akvsbk/README.md

   gripping dramatic events are taking place.
-It adds to the intense realism of the storytelling and makes the world of the characters deep and convincing, just as when a good sci-fi story feels like it takes place in a "lived in" world.
+It adds to the intense realism of the storytelling and makes the world of the characters deep and convincing, just as when we say that the world of a good sci-fi story feels "lived in".

 - BK seems more to make Christianity a major theme than AK.
   Religion does come to the fore at different times in AK,